randix/randix.github.io/future/profile.md

 Automated network-based installation and backups

-DOS-based terminal emulator emulating many terminals; with file transfer with UNIX systems and UNIX remote printing on the DOS-based PC (this sold over 300,000 copies in Europe)
+DOS-based terminal emulator emulating many terminals; with file transfer to/from UNIX systems and UNIX remote printing on the DOS-based PC (this sold over 300,000 copies in Europe)

 Locking and caching mechanism for UNIX-based process control systems for the mobile telephone industry